Developing Ideal Customer Portraits: A Comprehensive Process

-If you are the owner of a software development company, most likely, you are actively involved in lidogeneration on the social network LinkedIn, or on the freelance platform Upwork.
+If you are the owner of a software development company, most likely, you are actively involved in lead generation on the social network LinkedIn, or on the freelance platform Upwork.
 In both the first and the second case, in order to make your lead generation process efficient, you need to create a so-called Ideal customer portrait or, in short, ICP.

 ICP is a conditional description of your ideal customer, in which you specify the criteria by which you must understand that the intended company is your ideal customer.